blanketsucks/language/README.md

 ## Goals

-- [ ] For/while loops.
-The parsing for while loops is done, but something goes wrong in the code generation.
+- [x] ~~For/while loops.
+The parsing for while loops is done, but something goes wrong in the code generation.~~ Done.
 - [x] ~~return inside if statements.
 Already works if we make LLVM shut up.~~ Solved.
 - [ ] More preprocessor directives.
 - [ ] Better errors.